 “When we initially entered the econometric forecasting business 14 years ago, we committed ourselves to a process of continuous self-evaluation.
 Overall, we remain pleased with our demonstrated accuracy.
 We have learned that the accuracy of our forecasts varies with changes in the business cycle, as well as size of the market to be forecast.”

-PKF-HR’s Hotel Horizons® is a series of periodic hotel forecast reports that analyze the historical and expected performance of U.S. lodging markets.
-Driven by an econometric forecasting model, the Hotel Horizons® reports cover five years of supply, demand, occupancy, ADR, and RevPAR for 50 major U.S. markets, as well as six national chain-scale segments.
+PKF-HR’s Hotel Horizons® is a series of hotel forecast reports that analyze the historical and expected performance of U.S. lodging markets.
+Driven by a series of econometric forecasting models, the Hotel Horizons® reports cover five years of supply, demand, occupancy, ADR, and RevPAR for 50 major U.S. markets, as well as six national chain-scale segments and six national location categories.
 Within each market forecast, separate estimates are prepared for upper-price and lower-price hotels.
-The model relies on historical lodging data from Smith Travel Research, as well as historic and forecast economic data from Moody’s Economy.com.
+The model relies on historical lodging data from Smith Travel Research, as well as historic and forecast economic data from Moody’s Analytics.

 Please complete the form below and click the Submit button to open a PDF copy of the Accuracy Assessment whitepaper in your browser.